newrelic/observability-as-code/docs/roadmap.markdown

 The Developer Toolkit is a set of tools that simplify New Relic configuration and management, accelerating the ability for developers to implement DevOps best practices.
-We've started by building around common open source tools and frameworks such as Terraform and CloudFormation, to simplify integrating observability into automation workflows.
+We've started by building around common open source tools and frameworks such as Terraform, Kubernetes, and CloudFormation, to simplify integrating observability into automation workflows.
 As a developer, you have complete control through the New Relic Client.